Oh-so stylish box room ideas

 2. Make the ultimate cosy den

-Who said functional needs to be productive?
-We all appreciate our own space to de-stress, and a den is a special box room idea.
-Fill the room with comfy seating like a plush chair bed, which you can decorate with cushions and throws for a calm ambience.
-Alternatively, for a more permanent set up, try a daybed instead of a chair bed.
-You can accessorise your day bed by draping a canopy over it, creating an elegant, cocoon-like effect.
-Add fairy lights for a touch of magical charm.
+Fill the room with comfy seating like a plush sofa bed, which you can decorate with cushions and throws for a calm ambience.
+Or choose a day bed for a more permanent setup.
+You can accessorise it by draping a canopy over the frame, creating an elegant, cocoon-like effect.
+Add fairy lights for a touch of charm.

-You want this room to feel intimate and cushy, so don’t be afraid to go maximalist.
+You want this room to feel intimate and comfortable, so don’t be afraid to go maximalist.
 Add lots of decorative pieces, bean bags, and soft, warm lighting for a relaxing feel.
-This could also be the perfect spot for a fun bedroom makeover, like a gamer bedroom with immersive LED lights and soundproofing.
-And if you’re aiming for a home cinema, try a projector and blackout blinds to save space while getting the big screen experience.
+This could also be the perfect spot for a fun bedroom makeover, like a gaming bedroom with LED lights and soundproofing.
+And if you’re aiming for a home cinema, a projector and blackout blinds help you save space while getting the big screen experience.

 White wooden day bed with storage drawer, in a classic panelled design